 - Checks and other transactions made using your checking account number.

 Tower does not authorize and pay overdrafts for the following types of transactions unless you authorize us to pay them.

 - Everyday debit card transactions

 Tower pays overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
+Member’s must repay and cover any overdrafts including the associated fees returning the account to good standing as soon as possible but not exceeding 15 days.
 If we do not authorize and pay an overdraft, your transaction will be declined.

 What fees will I be charged if Tower pays my overdraft?

 Under Tower’s standard overdraft practices, there will be a fee of up to $25 each time we pay an overdraft.
 There is no limit on the total fees we can charge you for overdrawing your account.